Ritik3236/divio/README.md

 # divio
-a django website that deployed on divio cloud
+A django website that deployed on divio cloud